great swamp

 Please take the time to review the wide range of resources, events, and opportunities throughout this site to discover how you can help Keep Rhody Litter Free!

-Governor Daniel J. McKee.
-2023 State of the State Address (January 17, 2023)
+Governor McKee's 2024 State of the State Address

 Governor Daniel J. McKee.
-2023 State of the State Address
+2024 State of the State Address (January 16, 2024)

 Litter Free RI Receives National Recognition